 Prices of these units in a commercial context range from as little as $1,200 to as much as $1 million with on-board equipment—normally a camera—potentially increasing that value.
 One interesting departure from the pure camera-mounted inspection case has recently emerged from Chinese manufacturer DJI, whose $15,000 crop-spraying model, ‘Agras,’ is designed purely for agricultural use.

-Crawford Drone programme, which launched in Australia earlier this year.
-One of the many applications offered from this nationwide aerial inspection service is crop-damage analysis with our cameras deploying Normalised Vegetation Index (NDVI) infrared capability.
+Crawford Drone programme, which launched in Australia earlier this year is a nationwide aerial inspection service.
+Amongst its immediate uses has been for crop-damage analysis with our cameras deploying Normalised Vegetation Index (NDVI) infrared capability.

 Drones are also being deployed both pre- and post-loss for a huge variety of property assets, and the benefits for insurers are considerable both from an underwriting and claims-reserving point of view.
 Buildings and sites can be inspected in a matter of hours, providing detailed imagery, live streaming, surface-area measurements and 3-D rendering.
 Perhaps most importantly of all, Crawford Drone can be deployed—weather permitting—to hazardous and inaccessible sites.
 Crawford recently deployed drones in the aftermath of severe storms along Australia’s east coast and during the subsequent flooding in Launceston, Tasmania.